The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Discussion

-with intrinsic scatter of $\sigma = 0.11^{+0.13}_{-0.06}$, while for thermally stable atmospheres the jet power will be unaffected by SMBH mass and remain approximately constant ($10^{41}-10^{42}$ erg$\,$s$^{-1}$).
-A relation between SMBH mass and jet power, although with a much larger scatter, was observed by \cite{McNamara2011} and by \cite{McDonald2021} for data from \cite{Russell2013}.
+where $\alpha = -0.62 \pm 0.14$ and $\beta = 1.79 \pm 0.36$ with an intrinsic scatter of $\sigma = 0.15^{+0.14}_{-0.07}$, while for thermally stable atmospheres the jet power will be unaffected by SMBH mass and remain approximately constant ($10^{41}-10^{42}$ erg$\,$s$^{-1}$).
+A similar relation between SMBH mass and jet power, although with a much larger scatter, was reported by \cite{McNamara2011} and also by \cite{McDonald2021} using data from \cite{Russell2013}.

-For one of the most powerful jets ever recorded with jet power of $1.7^{+0.6}_{-0.5} \times 10^{46}\:$erg\,s$^{-1}$ \citep[MS$\,$0735.6+7421;][]{Vantyghem2014}, the extrapolation of our relation (Eq. \ref{eq:mbh}) yields a SMBH mass of $6.82^{+9.8}_{-3.7} \times 10^{10}\:\text{M}_{\sun}$, which is actually consistent with the most up-to-date mass estimate obtained using the break radius scaling relation \citep[$5.1 \times 10^{10}\:\text{M}_{\sun}$;][]{Dullo2021}.
+For one of the most powerful jets ever recorded with jet power of $1.7^{+0.6}_{-0.5} \times 10^{46}\:$erg\,s$^{-1}$ \citep[MS$\,$0735.6+7421;][]{Vantyghem2014}, the extrapolation of our relation (Eq. \ref{eq:mbh}) yields a SMBH mass of $8.0^{+14.1}_{-3.9} \times 10^{10}\:\text{M}_{\sun}$, which is actually consistent with the most up-to-date mass estimate obtained using the break radius scaling relation \citep[$5.1 \times 10^{10}\:\text{M}_{\sun}$;][]{Dullo2021}.